 The Freedom Trail Ticket - save time & money!

 Walking the Freedom Trail?
 Don't miss going inside the remarkable landmarks where history actually happened!
-Includes admission to 3 sites: Old South Meeting House, the Old State House Museum and the Paul Revere House.
+Includes admission to 3 sites: Old South Meeting House, the Old State House and the Paul Revere House.

 Not available to groups over 10.